lethenju/spotify_rust/README.md

 ### Prerequisites

-Well before you can run there are some prerequisites:
+Before you can run there are some prerequisites:

 - The _Rust_ compiler
 - A _Spotify client id/secret pair_, and a _refresh token_